Layers Configuration

 VkInstance instance = VK_NULL_HANDLE;

-Configuring the layer settings using VK_EXT_layer_settings
+the layer settings using VK_EXT_layer_settings

-Layer settings may be configured using the VK_EXT_layer_settings
+configured using the VK_EXT_layer_settings extension by

-extension by initializing the VkLayerSettingsCreateInfoEXT
+initializing the VkLayerSettingsCreateInfoEXT structure and

-structure and chaining it to the pNext
+chaining it to the pNext of

-when creating a Vulkan instance.
+VkInstanceCreateInfo when creating a Vulkan instance.

 Code example to configure the validation layer programmatically